songkomkrit/GameAnalytics/README.md

   3. casual achiever, and
   4. casual killer.

-This classification is based on average performance of an individual player collected in a server log.
+This classification is based on average performance of an individual player in comparison to the rest of game players collected in a server log.
 NETPIE (Network Platform for Internet of Everything) is used as a cloud platform.
 The *microgear* package is required.
 Please visit <https://netpie.io> for more information.

 Notepad++ (visit <https://notepad-plus-plus.org>) is a recommended code editor.
 It can also be used to create and view a JSON file.